 The Harvest-themed exhibition will be displayed throughout November 13, so you'll have to make your way over there a little before Thanksgiving!
 Happily though, it's free to enter the Bellagio Conservatory.

 You'll also enjoy the yearly appearance of the enchanted talking tree – made of plant materials!
 Although it’s on display throughout the fall, the run-up to Thanksgiving is your last chance to marvel at its beauty before they switch to Christmas décor.

 Cactus Garden Holiday Lights

-The cactus garden is open nightly, and it’s a big favorite with local families.
-While you’re there, don’t forget to stop by the Ethel M.’s Chocolate Shop for some thoughtful (and delicious) gifts.
+The cactus garden is open nightly, is free to enter, and is a big favorite with local families.
+While you’re there, don’t forget to stop by Ethel M.’s Chocolate Shop for some thoughtful (and delicious) gifts.

 Getting In: Admission to the Magical Forest at Opportunity Village is separately ticketed and is not included with the Go Las Vegas pass.
 For more information and to purchase tickets, please visit the attraction website.

 So whether you’re gearing up for the oncoming holiday season or just enjoying a leisurely time with friends and family, Las Vegas has something for you.
 We listed just a few fun suggestions for things to do in November and Thanksgiving in Las Vegas.
 Of course, there are plenty of other activities to help fill your plans.

 Regular admission to a number of these Las Vegas attractions is available on the Go Las Vegas pass.
 Choose as you go from many top attractions and save on combined admission vs paying at the gate.
 See all available Las Vegas passes, attractions & prices.
 Please note, some of these special November events may be separately ticketed and not included on the Go Las Vegas pass.